Library Services: What To Expect

 The Ephrata Public Library librarians and library staff are dedicated to serving the public and have been working during the shutdown to provide remote services.
-Please be patient as Library staff work to process the backlog of materials returning from within the community.
-All returned materials will be quarantined for at least 5 days before they are available for check in and processing.
-That means it will take up to a week for materials you have returned to be removed from your account.
+All returned materials will be quarantined for at least 72 hours before they are available for check-in and processing.
+That means it will take up to 5 days for materials you have returned to be removed from your account.
 Additionally, please be aware that when we are able to open our Library buildings to the public, we will likely have to limit how many people are in the Library at any given time.

 These are challenging times and the employees of the Ephrata Public Library are ready to accept this new challenge to help the communities that rely on us.
 We hope that the Library can be a way for Ephrata area residents of all ages to experience a small bit of normalcy by curling up with a book from the Library.